President Biden and Secretary Haaland Facilitated the Desecration of Patwin Homelands

 No Historical Ties: Scotts Valley's Vallejo Claim Lacks Evidence

-The Scotts Valley Band of Pomo Indians is “reservation shopping,” using a loophole in the Indian Gaming Regulatory Act that was meant to allow landless tribes to recover portions of their former reservations.
+The Scotts Valley Band of Pomo Indians “reservation shopped,” using a loophole in the Indian Gaming Regulatory Act that was meant to allow landless tribes to recover portions of their former reservations.
 But Scotts Valley is not landless – it owns property, maintains a government headquarters, and owns an energy company in its Clear Lake homeland, where most of its members live.
-Scotts Valley is not seeking to recover its former reservation northwest of Clear Lake – instead, it has sought to appropriate Patwin ancestral lands in the Bay Area, nearly 100 miles away.
+Scotts Valley did not seek to recover its former reservation northwest of Clear Lake – instead, it has appropriated Patwin ancestral lands in the Bay Area, nearly 100 miles away.

 True Heritage